Jewish Studies

 Grading Scheme: Letter Grade

 Focuses on key political and social processes in the modern Middle East.
-Variable themes in comparative politics are addressed, such as nationalism, state formation, women and politics, religious resurgence, feminism and law.
-(S and N)
+Addresses variable themes in comparative politics such as nationalism, state formation, women and politics, religious resurgence, feminism, and law.

 Prerequisite: CPO 2001.